0x7dee/graphwork/README.md

 # Graphwork

 ## Team Members
-td123
+- td123
-rxthew
+- rxthew

 ## Tool Description
-Our tool is designed to help make analysing GEXF files easier in the browser using D3 to generate a force directed graph.
+Our tool allows users to easily visualise GEXF file data using a D3 force directed graph.
+Users can then select individual nodes to view specific data related to that node including the details of the node and the neighbours of the node.

 ## Installation
 Clone this repo